Shopify vs Volusion – Which is Better?

 Probably the only redeeming thing is how quite many free themes are suited for high-class online fashion stores.
 Those who fall into this niche will have absolutely no problem selecting a theme that matches their style and design preference.

-What Payment Gateways Are Supported and What About Transaction Fees?
+Payments: What Payment Gateways Are Supported?
+Are there Transaction Fees?

 Depending on what your plans are for taking payment, this section is hugely relevant.
 Take a look at what payment gateways are supported by Shopify and Volution.